Learning Similarity Metrics for Volumetric Simulations with Multiscale CNNs: Related Work

 \section{Related Work}

-Apart from simple $L^n$ distances, the two metrics PSNR and SSIM \citep{wang2004_Image} are commonly used across disciplines for the similarity assessment of data.
-Similar to the underlying $L^2$ distance, PSNR shares the issues of element-wise metrics \citep{huynh-thu2008_Scope,huynh-thu2012_Accuracy}.
-SSIM computes a more intricate function, but it was shown to be closely related to PSNR \citep{hore2010_Image} and thus has similar problems \citep{nilsson2020_Understanding}.
-Furthermore, statistical tools like the Pearson correlation coefficient PCC \citep{pearson1920_Notes} and Spearman's rank correlation coefficient SRCC \citep{spearman1904_Proof} can be employed as a simple similarity measurement.
-There are several learning-based metrics specialized for different domains such as rendered \citep{andersson2020_FLIP} and natural images \citep{bosse2016_Neural}, interior object design \citep{bell2015_Learning}, audio \citep{avgoustinakis2020_Audiobased}, and haptic signals \citep{kumari2019_PerceptNet}.
-Especially for images, similarity measurements have been studied in multiple settings, mainly by combining deep embeddings as perceptually more accurate metrics \citep{prashnani2018_PieAPP,talebi2018_Learned}.
-Similarly, such metrics can be employed for various image related tasks like super-resolution \citep{johnson2016_Perceptual} or image generation \citep{dosovitskiy2016_Generating}.
-We additionally study the behavior of invariance and equivariance to transformations, which was targeted previously for rotational symmetries \citep{weiler2018_3D, chidester2019_Rotation} and improved generalization \citep{wang2021_Incorporating}.
+Apart from simple $L^n$ distances, the two metrics peak signal-to-noise ratio (PSNR) and structural similarity index (SSIM) from \citeauthor{wang2004_Image} are commonly used across disciplines for the similarity assessment of data.
+Similar to the underlying $L^2$ distance, PSNR shares the issues of element-wise metrics \cite{huynh-thu2008_Scope,huynh-thu2012_Accuracy}.
+SSIM computes a more intricate function, but it was shown to be closely related to PSNR \cite{hore2010_Image} and thus has similar problems \cite{nilsson2020_Understanding}.
+Furthermore, statistical tools like the Pearson correlation coefficient PCC \cite{pearson1920_Notes} and Spearman's rank correlation coefficient SRCC \cite{spearman1904_Proof} can be employed as a simple similarity measurement.
+There are several learning-based metrics specialized for different domains such as rendered \cite{andersson2020_FLIP} and natural images \cite{bosse2016_Neural}, interior object design \cite{bell2015_Learning}, audio \cite{avgoustinakis2020_Audiobased}, and haptic signals \cite{kumari2019_PerceptNet}.